nkathawa/nkathawa.github.io/README.md

-This is my repository for my personal website, created using HTML, CSS, Javascript, and Python!
+This is my repository for my personal website, created using HTML, CSS, Javascript!